tfenster/ALRunner/README.md

 - Only supports page objects for "publish and run" as the AL Extension launch config also only allows to set those object types as startup objects
 - Only supports page and report objects for "run" as the NAV Web Client also only allows to run those object types directly
 - Only works for the first configuration in your launch config
-- Generating objects for JSON doesn't support authorization and ignores nested structures
+- Generating objects for JSON doesn't support authorization and ignores nested structures.
+You might use the "parse current selection" feature to work around those limitations

 ## Future ideas